 Tragedy at Évian also shines a spotlight on some of the astonishing and courageous stories of heroic efforts of individuals and private organisations who, despite the decisions made at Évian, worked under extremely dangerous conditions, frequently giving their own lives to assist in the rescue of the Jewish people.

-Tony Matthews is a Welsh-Australian author and historian who had dedicated almost his entire adult life to writing Australian and world history.
+Tony Matthews is a reclusive Welsh-Australian historian and novelist who has dedicated almost his entire adult life to writing Australian and world history.
 He writes extensively on military and espionage history with a specific emphasis on both world wars.
 He is the author of more than thirty books including several historical novels.